turbot/steampipe-docs/docs/cloud/integrations/grafana.md

 <img src="/images/docs/cloud/grafana-table-format-data-preview.png" />
 </div>

-## Dashborad to monitor resources and cost
+## Dashboard to monitor resources and cost

-Grafana uses panels as the building blocks of a dashboard that consists of queries, graphs, aliases, etc. We'll focus here on creating a dashboard to monitor AWS services and Cost.
-To being click on `Dashboards` and create a new dashboard.
-On the empty dashboard click `Add panel` to create a panel and select `aws_ebs_volume_metric_read_ops_daily` from the query builder, then click `Apply`.
-Now add panels for `aws_ec2_instance_metric_cpu_utilization_hourly`, `aws_s3_bucket_by_region` and `aws_vpc_by_region`.
-Similarly paste the query into a new panel to monitor the top 10 monthly costs by service.
+Panels that display charts and tables are the building blocks of Grafana dashboards.
+We'll focus here on a dashboard to monitor AWS services and costs.
+To begin, click `Dashboards` and create a new dashboard.
+On the empty dashboard click `Add panel`, then select `aws_ebs_volume_metric_read_ops_daily` from the query builder and click `Apply`.
+Then add panels for `aws_ec2_instance_metric_cpu_utilization_hourly`, `aws_s3_bucket_by_region` and `aws_vpc_by_region`.
+And finally paste this query, which monitors the top ten monthly costs by service, into a new panel.

 ```
 select